cubee-cb/Survivable-Engine/README.md

 	- Mob spawns, biome generators, etc.
 - Networking/splitscreen/multiplayer?
 	- Actual differences between host/client/dedicated.
-	- Tilemap/entity position syncing.
+	- Might look into MonoSync and Backdash.
 - Game progression triggers.
 	- May be step-by-step or simple boolean.
 	- May have dependencies before availability.
 May optionally need to be fulfilled specifically after being made available, or can be completed beforehand without applying effects until later.

 Controls:
-- Arrow Keys / ESDF - Move
+- Arrow Keys / ESDF - Move.
-- Left Shift - Run
+- Left Shift - Run.
+- Space - Jump. (temporary, we'll see if I want jumping as a mechanic in Everlost Isle later on)
-- J, K, L - Adjust tickrate (/8, x8, x16)
+- J, K, L - Adjust tickrate. (/8, x8, x16)
 - Left Alt - (while held) Print tick stats to the console.

-Controls (Hold Right CTRL)
+Special Controls (Hold Right CTRL):
-- U - Unload all asset packs
+- U - Unload all asset packs.
-- I Load all asset packs
+- I - Load all asset packs.